DPsych, BSc (Hons), PGDip, MBACP

 I am a native Swedish speaker and can thus work with clients in Swedish/Norwegian/Danish if this is your preference.

 I am also experienced in working with expat/immigrant clients, and issues concerning cultural differences and nomadic living, as well as exploring and understanding psychedelic experiences.

 Training, qualifications & experience

 I am trained in multiple modalities and therapeutic techniques.
-My training as a counsellor is in Pluralistic Therapy, which is a collaborative approach that integrates different theories and skills, and is guided primarily by the goals and direction of the client, as well as by the current psychotherapeutic evidence base.
+My training as a counsellor and psychologist is in Pluralistic Therapy, which is a collaborative approach that integrates different theories and skills, and is guided primarily by the goals and direction of the client, as well as by the current psychotherapeutic evidence base.
 In other words, we work on what you think is important - in the way that best suits you.

 As such, I believe (and the current research evidence supports this) that there is no one right way to do therapy.
 Rather, what causes positive change is a therapeutic relationship which values and honours the uniqueness of the client, and adapts itself to the client’s needs and wants at that moment in their life.

-I am currently writing up my doctoral research as part of the final segment of a Professional Doctorate in Counselling Psychology.
-This is a three year long intensive programme which has further enhanced my clinical experience and skill.
+I have completed a Professional Doctorate in Counselling Psychology in order to be trained as a Counselling Psychologist.
+This is a long and intensive programme which has further enhanced my clinical experience and skill.
 Specifically, it has trained me in-depth in humanistic therapy, psychodynamic therapy, as well as CBT (including third wave approaches).

 I have worked with clients with a wide range of needs, including trauma and PTSD, panic and anxiety, depression, suicidal feelings, anger, OCD, experience of sexual assault or rape, divorce and relationship issues, bereavement, chronic health problems, and many others.